JonathanMoreno14/IOS-Materials/Basics/Installing Cocoapads.md

 > [!]
 Automatically assigning platform `ios` with version `11.4` on target `appname` because no platform was specified.
 Please specify a platform for this target in your Podfile.
 See `https://guides.cocoapods.org/syntax/podfile.html#platform`.

-- The Cocoa Pods have been installed on your project
+- The Podfile has been installed on your project

 - Next you open **xcworkspace** file